Delayed-Gitification/nano_tools/README.md

 The purpose of this function is to summarise data from a (targeted) RNA sequencing experiment, for easier downstream analysis of splicing.

+Note that in its current form, it does not take into account read pairings.
+As such, it is suitable for Nanopore or single-end Illumina, but not for paired-end Illumina sequencing.

 ## Usage
 ```
 --bam/-b: This is the fastq file that you wish to demultiplex